Japanese wolf: Claimed post-extinction records

-Despite the status, there have been various reports of canines resembling Canis lupus hodophilax throughout the 20th century and in the 21st century including a case by foreign tourists.
-Three of these, a kill within Fukui Castle in 1910Jiji Press. 守ろう　絶滅危惧種　写真特集 – ニホンオオカミ and two sightings from Chichibu in 1996Yagi H., １９９６年１０月秩父山中で撮影された犬科動物, WANTED Canis hodophilax and nearby Mount Sobo in 2000,Munakata M., 2017, ニホンオオカミは消えたか?, ISBN 4845114879, ISBN 978-4845114870, Junppousha involved closely taken images of each animals and scientific investigations, and a potential audio recording was made in 2018.
+Despite the status, there have been various reports of canines resembling the Japanese wolf throughout the 20th century and in the 21st century including a case by foreign tourists.
+Three of these, a kill within Fukui Castle in 1910Jiji Press. 守ろう 絶滅危惧種 写真特集 – ニホンオオカミ and two sightings from Chichibu in 1996Yagi H., 1996年10月秩父山中で撮影された犬科動物, WANTED Canis hodophilax and nearby Mount Sobo in 2000,Munakata M., 2017, ニホンオオカミは消えたか?, ISBN 4845114879, ISBN 978-4845114870, Junppousha involved closely taken images of each animals and scientific investigations, and a potential audio recording was made in 2018.
 These cases triggered debates both for and against the identities of the animals; however, affirmative biologists claimed morphological correspondences of all to Canis lupus hodophilax rather than misidentifications of feral animals such as a Eurasian wolf for the 1910 capture or Shikoku dog for the sighting in 2000.
 For 1910 record, scientists agreed that this was a Canis while some pointed the possibility of a Eurasian wolf that fled from a mobile zoo four or five days before; however, a staff of the zoo checked the corpse and confirmed that the animal captured was different.

 The 1996 sighting was in Chichibu Tama Kai National Park; the photographer, Hiroshi Yagi, spotted a wolf-like animal walking along the side of the road, and photographed it several times; the canine displayed no fear, even walking right up to him.
 Several experts who analyzed photographs conceded that the animal closely resembled a Japanese wolf.
 Other reports of wolf-like animals had also been made by Chichibu residents.
 Yagi had also previously heard potential Japanese wolf howls while working at a mountaineering lodge in the 1970s.
 Following the 1996 sighting, Yagi began research into the potential survival of the Japanese wolf, being assisted by other individuals over the years.
 Eventually, Yagi's team set up over 70 camera traps in the Okuchichibu Mountains; in 2018, one camera recorded footage of deer running by, with a howl heard in the background.
 Analysis of the howl by specialists found it to be nearly identical to that of an eastern wolf (C. lycaon).

 Despite all the numerous well-attested sightings or recordings of canids closely resembling or having similar voices to wolves, significant doubt persists among experts for the species' continued survival, as the Japanese wolf primarily travelled in small packs, while most of the alleged sightings have been of singular individuals.
 In addition, the Japanese wolf inhabited deciduous forests composed largely of Japanese beech, but over 40% of this habitat was logged following World War II and replaced with plantations of sugi and hinoki; these artificial coniferous forests likely would not support the diversity that the Japanese wolf relied on.
 It is still likely that the Japanese wolf is extinct, and only DNA evidence can confirm or deny the identity of the sighted wild canids as Japanese wolves.